hashobject/perun.io/resources/guides/built-ins.md

                          `:quotes`
     - `:abbreviations` --- PHP Markdown Extra style abbreviations
     - `:hardwraps` --- Enables the parsing of hard wraps as HTML linebreaks.
-Similar to what github does
+Similar to what GitHub does
-    - `:autolinks` --- Enables plain autolinks the way github flavoured markdown implements them.
+    - `:autolinks` --- Enables plain autolinks the way GitHub flavoured markdown implements them.
 With this extension enabled pegdown will intelligently recognize URLs and email addresses without any further delimiters and mark them as the respective link type.